schwarz-e/schwarz-e.github.io/research.md

 ---

-## Predictive Modeling of Vascular Grafts and Clinical Translation
+## Predictive Modeling and Clinical Translation
 I collaborate extensively with **multi-institutional teams** of clinicians and researchers to advance the development of **tissue-engineered vascular grafts**, using computational models of vascular behavior to predict surgical outcomes and define safety limits for cardiovascular function.
 These computational tools can directly accelerate the clinical translation of new medical technologies.

 [Explore Translational Research →](/research/translation)